Press Release

 November 10, 2022

-Haynes and Boone, LLP today released its Fall 2022 Energy Bank Price Deck Survey, a poll of leading energy banks that points to the likelihood of sustained worldwide increases in oil and natural gas prices.Haynes Boone surveyed banks in October about their “price decks,” which capture their future expectations for oil and natural gas prices through 2031.
+Haynes Boone today released its Fall 2022 Energy Bank Price Deck Survey, a poll of leading energy banks that points to the likelihood of sustained worldwide increases in oil and natural gas prices.Haynes Boone surveyed banks in October about their “price decks,” which capture their future expectations for oil and natural gas prices through 2031.
 Future price projections are a principal factor banks use to determine oil and gas producers’ borrowing bases, which is the amount of credit a lender is willing to extend to oil and gas producers.

 According to the Energy Bank Price Deck Survey, the price decks for both oil and natural gas have increased significantly near term relative to the Spring 2022 Survey.